Jake DeBrusk Game Preview: Bruins vs. Red Wings

 DeBrusk Stats vs. the Red Wings

-- On defense, the Red Wings are allowing 24 total goals (three per game) which ranks 18th in the NHL.
+- On the defensive side, the Red Wings are conceding 33 total goals (three per game) which ranks 22nd in the league.

 |2023-2024 Season